Roofing

 • Growth Pattern: Mold can spread irregularly, while algae usually cause uniform streaks or patches along the roof.

-• Damage: Mold can penetrate roofing materials and lead to structural damage, while algae mainly affect appearance without compromising roof integrity.
+• Damage: Mold can penetrate roofing materials and lead to structural damage, while algae mainly affects appearance without compromising roof integrity.

 • Treatment: Mold often requires professional remediation to ensure complete removal, while algae can often be treated with over-the-counter cleaning solutions or DIY mixtures.